-4.4.6 Faculty Grievance Policy
+4.4.6 Faculty Grievance and Appeals Policy (revised by the Faculty Senate, November 2019)

 The University recognizes the right of faculty to express their grievances and seek a resolution concerning work-related disagreements that might arise between University and its faculty.
 The purpose of the faculty grievance policy is to provide an avenue for the resolution of informal and formal grievances without fear of coercion, discrimination, or reprisal because of exercising rights under University policy.